Th0rGarden/obsidian-darkslide/README.md

 That's all there is to it.
 Your setting for each theme saves automatically.

+## When you might use this

+Honestly, I made this because I kept finding themes I liked, but they were always just a bit too dark or too bright for different times of day.
+Maybe you:

+- Love a theme but it's too dark for daytime work
+- Have a dark theme that's not quite dark enough
+- Want to go extra dark for focus sessions without switching themes
+- Work in different lighting throughout the day
+- Just like tweaking things until they feel right

 ## Installation

 DarkSlide is pending approval for the Obsidian Community Plugins marketplace.